Purgeable/issue-broker/usercase.md

 #### Simplification:
 - no notifications
-- frellancers not differentaited, no freelancer profiles
+- freelancers not differentaited, no freelancer profiles

 Issue broker - components
 =========================